BlueM/XMLTransformer/README.markdown

 When you wish to perform a transformation, you must return an associative array.
 In this case, the following keys can be used:

-* “tag”: Returning false for key “tag” removes the tag (incl. its attributes, of course), but keeps any enclosed content.
+* `XMLTransformer::RULE_TAG`: Returning false for key “tag” removes the tag (incl. its attributes, of course), but keeps any enclosed content.
 Returning a string will set the tag name to that string.
-* “insbefore”: Will insert the given string before the opening tag
+* `XMLTransformer::RULE_ADD_BEFORE`: Will insert the given string before the opening tag
-* “insafter”: Will insert the given string after the closing tag
+* `XMLTransformer::RULE_ADD_AFTER`: Will insert the given string after the closing tag
-* “insstart”: Will insert the given string right after the opening tag
+* `XMLTransformer::RULE_ADD_START`: Will insert the given string right after the opening tag
-* “insend”: Will insert the given string right before the closing tag
+* `XMLTransformer::RULE_ADD_END`: Will insert the given string right before the closing tag
-* “transformOuter”: Value must be a closure, which will be passed the element itself incl. all its content as a string.
+* `XMLTransformer::RULE_TRANSFORM_OUTER`: Value must be a closure, which will be passed the element itself incl. all its content as a string.
 The closure’s return value will replace the element.
-* “transformInner”: Value must be a closure, which will be passed the element’s content as a string.
+* `XMLTransformer::RULE_TRANSFORM_INNER`: Value must be a closure, which will be passed the element’s content as a string.
 The closure’s return value will replace the element.

 Additionally, for handling attributes, array keys in the form of “@<name>” can be used, where <name> is the attribute name (with namespaces, if not from the default namespace).
 The value of such an array key can be one of:
 * false: The attribute will be removed